bitwarden/help/_articles/account/managing-items.md

 {% image /manage-items/item-clone.png %}

-{%note%}Note - when cloning an item in an organization vault, the user must view the vault from the organization, not the user’s personal vault {%endnote%}
+{% callout info %}Note - when cloning an item in an organization vault, the user must view the vault from the organization, not the user’s personal vault {% endcallout %}

 ## Deleting an item